otrack/cloud-computing-infrastructures/transactions/README.md

 These nodes will automatically discover and join the cluster using the **seed node** (cassandra-1).
 A seed node is a well-known node that new nodes contact to learn about the cluster topology.
 In our configuration (see `cassandra.yaml.tmpl`), cassandra-1 is designated as the seed node via the `CASSANDRA_SEEDS` environment variable.
+More precisely, the Cassandra (headless) service is reporting the IP address of this pod thanks to the selectors (`spec.selector`).

 Before deploying the banking application, verify that all Cassandra nodes are up and running.
 Use the `nodetool status` command to check the cluster status: